 This indicates that the PO can only be a part of the daily scrum as a developer and not as a PO.
 The attendance of the PO isn’t mandatory rather optional.
 There are multiple reasons why product owners don’t have to attend the daily scrum:

-They Don’t Have Any Role in the Meeting
+1. The Product Owner Doesn't Have Any Role in the Meeting

 The purpose of the daily stand-up meeting is simple and straightforward: What we did yesterday, what we will do today, and what’s the hurdles in the team’s way: